How to Clean Fire Extinguisher Residue from Oven Safely and Effectively

 • Carbon Dioxide Extinguishers: Typically used for electrical fires, these leave no residue but can cause extreme cold burns.

-Comprehensive Guide to Cleaning an Oven After a Fire Extinguisher Incident
+Step-by-Step: How to Clean Oven After Fire Extinguisher

 1.Initial Surface Cleaning